2004 Florida Marlins season

-The Florida Marlins' 2004 season was the 12th season for the Major League Baseball (MLB) franchise in the National League.
+The 2004 Florida Marlins season was the 12th season for the Major League Baseball (MLB) franchise in the National League.
 It would begin with the team attempting to improve on their season from 2003, where they were the defending World Series champion, having won the World Series in six games against the New York Yankees.
 Their manager was Jack McKeon.
 They played most of their home games at Pro Player Stadium.
 They played two against the Montreal Expos at Chicago's U.S. Cellular Field due to Hurricane Ivan.
-The team started off 8-1, but then collapsed and finished with a record of 83-79, 3rd in the NL East, and missed the playoffs.
+The team started off 8–1, but then collapsed and finished with a record of 83–79, third in the National League East, and missed the playoffs.